 Retirees are drawn to this peaceful oceanfront community and the surrounding conveniences just five miles away.
 The award-winning architecture of the homes on Figure Eight enhances the rich natural splendor of the island.
 Indeed, what was once referred to as "North Carolina's best-kept secret" is now the "glittering jewel of the Carolina coast".

-The temperate climate, peaceful surroundings, and calm waters are also a big selling point for those seeking an idyllic location in which to enjoy their golden years.
+The temperate climate, peaceful surroundings, and calm waters are also a big selling point for those seeking an idyllic location in which to enjoy their family and friends.
 During summer months, temperatures usually fluctuate between the 80s and 90s, with July being the hottest month.
 During the short winter, temperatures average in the 40s but sometimes dip into the 30s.
 The rest of the year brings pleasant, mild temperatures in the 60 to 70-degree range.
-While Figure Eight Island hasn’t sustained significant damage from a hurricane since 1999, you should be aware that it can potentially lie in a storm’s path.

 In short, Figure Eight Island is a highly coveted oceanfront community where one can enjoy retirement (and beach living) at its finest: inviting waters, soothing sands, picturesque surroundings, no tourists, no traffic, yet all of the amenities that Wilmington and New Hanover County have to offer.

-The oceanfront homes designed for the panoramic views of the Atlantic Ocean range in price from $1.9 to $6 million dollars.
-Homes on the sound side of the island appeal to boating enthusiasts and range in price from $2 to $4 million dollars.
+The oceanfront homes are designed for panoramic views of the Atlantic Ocean, while homes on the sound side of the island appeal to boating enthusiasts.

-Local architects John Oxenfeld and Haywood Newkirk Sr. designed the islands’ early houses.
-Architects Ligon Flynn, Henry Johnston and landscape architect Dick Bell were later brought in to set the tone for what would become Figure Eight Island as we know it today.
-The marina building’s open, contemporary design earned Ligon Flynn an honor award from the state chapter of the American Institute of Architects.
-Flynn and Johnston designed in a way that would preserve the island’s huge oaks and natural maritime forests, giving birth to the "treehouse" design for which the architects are so well known.
+Local architects John Oxenfeld and Haywood Newkirk Sr. designed the island's early houses.
+Architects Ligon Flynn, Henry Johnston and landscape architect Dick Bell were later brought in to deliver their own influences to Figure Eight Island.
+The marina building's open, contemporary design earned Ligon Flynn an honor award from the state chapter of the American Institute of Architects.
+Flynn and Johnston designed in a way that would preserve the island's huge oaks and natural maritime forests, giving birth to the "treehouse" design for which the architects are so well known.
 This design garnered Johnston an award from the N.C.
 Chapter of American Institute of Architects.

 Although a number of the homes on Figure Eight Island function as year-round residences, other properties are used as second homes and luxury vacation rentals.
-This favorite hideaway of celebrities and politicians can be your hideaway too.
-If you would like to join ranks with America’s “royalty” and be one of the select few to own a piece of Figure Eight Island, please contact us today.
+If you would like to learn more about Figure Eight Island, please Contact Us today.
 We look forward to helping you make a home in this tranquil, non-commercialized seaside haven.